dan-sprague/winSEEKR/README.md

 ## seekranalysis.py -fa -ref -k -savecorr

--fa : fasta file containing experimental sequences of interest -ref : fasta file containing sequences to be used as a reference for k-mer z-score calculation -k : value of k to use, typically between 4 and 6 inclusive -savecorr : filename for correlation matrix, if not specified matrix will only be printed to terminal
+-fa : fasta file containing experimental sequences of interest<br/>
+-ref : fasta file containing sequences to be used as a reference for k-mer z-score calculation -k : value of k to use, typically between 4 and 6 inclusive -savecorr : filename for correlation matrix, if not specified matrix will only be printed to terminal